adrelanos/aeternity-wiki/Channels.md

-If your partner disappears, and you want to close the channel then you first publish a solo_close, which gives the current state of the channel which is defined by a turing complete contract that outputs a nonce.
+If your partner disappears, and you want to close the channel then you first publish a solo_close, which gives the current state of the channel which is defined by a Turing-complete contract that outputs a nonce.

 The contract is split into _2 parts_ the _scriptpubkey part_ which both
 participants signed and the _scripsig part_ which only one signed.